Relational space-time and de Broglie waves: Implications and results

-Contrarily, given the linearity of \eqref{eq:KG} it is clear that superpositions of the form $\varphi(t,x) = \iint \delta(E^2-\ep^2)a(E,p)e^{\frac{i}{\hbar}(Et-px)}dEdp$ are also valid solutions of this wave equation.
-Such a superposition cannot represent a physically realisable coordinate map from $K_{a}$ to $K_{b}$ since the non-linear constraint \eqref{eq:St^2} is not satisfied for $-i\hbar\ln\varphi$.
-This is not to say $\ob$ becomes somehow de-localised, it always has a precise location $(\tau,0)\in K_{b}$.
+are also valid solutions of this wave equation.
+However, such a superposition cannot represent a physically realisable coordinate map from $K_{a}$ to $K_{b}$ since the non-linear constraint \eqref{eq:G1} is not satisfied for $S=i\hbar\ln\varphi$.
+This is not to say $\ob$ as described by $\varphi$ becomes somehow de-localised in space-time, It always has a precise location $(\tau,0)\in K_{b}$.
 Rather, it is the case there is no longer a precise correspondence of the form \eqref{eq:MatrixLorentz} between the frames $K_{a}$ and $K_{b}$, and so the trajectory $(\dd{\tau},0)$ in $\kb$ no longer has a precise counterpart with reference to $\ka$ satisfying all the required axioms of special relativity.